Welcome to the Heart Failure Clinic

 How the Clinic Works

 During your time at the clinic you will learn the signs and symptoms of heart failure and how to deal with them.
 The staff, which includes a dietician and exercise physiologists, will help you understand the role diet and exercise can play in improving your health.
-You will also receive a personal notebook that reflects the education discussed at the clinic.

 Your initial visit will last for approximately 90 minutes and includes: